ccatobs/file-formats/README.md

-# Tests of file formats for FYST data
+# Tests of file formats for FYST housekeeping data

 We'd like to find a file format with the following features: